-Note that this result interpolates between a standard limit ($\beta=0$) and a Heisenberg limit ($\beta=1$) by exchanging the circuit depth for the number of samples.
-Importantly, rather than scaling as $\eta^{-2}$ like previous methods \cite{wang2022quantum, ding2022even}, the number of repetitions here is quadratically improved to an $\eta^{-1}$ scaling.
-This is achieved without increasing (i.e. worsening the scaling of) the number of quantum operations per circuit, which is what standard approaches to quadratic speedups (e.g. amplitude amplification) require.
+Note that this result interpolates between the standard limit (\( \beta = 0 \)) and the Heisenberg limit (\( \beta = 1 \)) by exchanging the circuit depth for the number of samples.
+Importantly, instead of scaling as \( \eta^{-2} \) as in previous methods \cite{wang2023quantum, ding2022even}, the number of repetitions here is quadratically improved to \( \eta^{-1} \) scaling.
+This improvement is achieved without increasing the number of quantum operations per circuit, as is typically required by standard approaches to quadratic speedups, such as amplitude amplification.
+Also, while Corollary \ref{cor:interpolation_informal} pertains to the existence of algorithms, one may ask to what extent $\Delta$ can be tuned between $\epsilon$ and $\Delta_{\rm true}$ \emph{in practice}.
+In order to tune the algorithm parameter $\Delta$ above $\epsilon$ while keeping it below $\Delta_{\rm true}$, one needs a sufficiently accurate estimate of $\Delta_{\rm true}$.
+We refer the reader to Footnote \ref{ft:gap_comment} and the reference therein for the practical considerations of setting $\Delta$.